SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 -------

-The library was designed and developed by Martin Gallo from [SecureAuth's Innovation Labs](https://www.secureauth.com/labs/) team, with the help of a large number of contributors.
+The library was designed and developed by Martin Gallo from [SecureAuth's Innovation Labs](https://www.secureauth.com/labs/) team, with the help of many contributors.

 ### Contributors ###